 The nursing program is a specialized program at PLU.
 The course sequence is both highly structured and rigorous, requiring commitment and intensive focus from students.
 The structure of clinical placement further differentiates the nursing program from other academic programs.
 Because clinical placements are limited, competitive, and allocated to nursing programs throughout the region well in advance of the semester, the nursing program is structured according to a cohort model.
 Under this model, students move through the course sequence with the same group of peers for their entire program.
 The number of students accepted into a cohort is determined by the number of anticipated clinical placements, and faculty are hired and scheduled accordingly.
-To leave a cohort and/or attempt to reenter a different cohort is a complicated process that can delay a student's progress indefinitely.
+To leave a cohort and/or attempt to re-enter a different cohort is a complicated process that can delay a student's progress indefinitely.
 Students are expected to make reasonable effort and arrangements to complete the sequence as planned without interruptions.
 The school believes that any interruption of the program as structured should be on a preplanned, or when necessary, an emergency basis.
+Unapproved deviation from the APC constitutes leaving the accessed cohort and may result in loss of cohort pricing, increased program duration, and/or course sequencing that is not guaranteed subject to curricular changes.